GurjarKing/GurjarKing/README.md

 </pre>
 **Daily News**
-  - OpenUnit aims to be Shopify for self-storage facilities
+  - Human Capital: What's next in Uber and Lyft's court battle and a look at board diversity in Silicon Valley
      <hr/>

-      - *So you’re looking for a storage unit to put some stuff in for a few months.
-Maybe you’re moving and your new place isn’t ready yet – or maybe you’re just looking to declutter and want to tuck some stuff away for a while and see if you’re really ready to part …*
+      - *Welcome back to Human Capital, where we unpack the latest in diversity, equity and inclusion, and labor issues in the tech industry.
+In this week’s edition, we’re looking at the latest in Uber and Lyft’s court battle to keep their drivers classified as indepe…*

-  - Anu Duggal on COVID-19, promoting diversity and building a fund
+  - Rocket Lab sets return to flight with next launch as early as August 27
       <hr/>

-      - *It has been nearly a decade since Anu Duggal, founding partner of Female Founders Fund, started raising money to invest in women-led startups.
-In 2020, the investor says her thesis — that there will be a generation of successful venture-backed businesses buil…*
+      - *Rocket Lab has made a remarkable recovery after losing a payload during a mission failure on July 4 – just eight weeks later, the company has set a launch window for its next dedicated commercial mission that spans 12 days beginning August 27 at 3:05 PM local…*

-  - Box CEO Aaron Levie says thrifty founders have more control
+  - Apple contends Epic's ban was a 'self-inflicted' prelude to gaming the App Store
       <hr/>

-      - *Once upon a time, Box’s Aaron Levie was just a guy with an idea for a company: 15 years ago as a USC student, he conceived of a way to simply store and share files online.
-It may be hard to recall, but back then, the world was awash with thumb drives and movi…*
+      - *Apple has filed legal documents opposing Epic’s attempt to have itself reinstated in the iOS App Store, after having been kicked out last week for flouting its rules.
+Apple characterizes the entire thing as a “carefully orchestrated, multi-faceted campaign” a…*

-  - Sources say Palantir will have a lockup period after its direct listing
+  - How to raise your first VC fund
       <hr/>

-      - *This morning, we published exclusive, leaked details about Palantir’s much anticipated S-1 filing, including the company’s revenues, margins, operating loss, and government/commercial contract breakdown.
-Leaked S-1 screenshots show Palantir losing $579M in 20…*
+      - *Learning to understand the mentality of an LP and building trust with investors is just the beginning.*

-  - This subscription social network is happy to be an Albatross in a pandemic
+  - OpenUnit aims to be Shopify for self-storage facilities
       <hr/>

-       - *In discussions of ethically dubious social networks Facebook is the usual reference choice.
-But spare a thought for subscribers of InterNations, a Munich-based social networking community for expats, who have found themselves unable to obtain refunds for full…*
+       - *So you’re looking for a storage unit to put some stuff in for a few months.
+Maybe you’re moving and your new place isn’t ready yet – or maybe you’re just looking to declutter and want to tuck some stuff away for a while and see if you’re really ready to part …*

 <br />